 “Peter, you threw the pillow.”

 “Goddamn aikido.”
-He swung his legs over the side of the bed.
-“You’re the only person in the world who can actually use that shit.”
+He swung his legs over the side of his bed.
+“You’re the only person in this be-shitted world that can actually use it.”

 Eun shrugged.
 “I’m talented.
 Doesn’t make me better than anyone else.”

 He glared at her.
 “That’s my slave name.
 My real name’s Chongha.”